nus-cs2113-AY2122S2/ip/docs/README.md

   - `>>> unmark task_index`

 ### Delete Tasks
-Users may delete any task they need by specifying the index to delete:
+Users may delete any task by specifying the task's index:
 - `>>> delete task_index`

+### Find Tasks
+Users may find tasks based on keywords.
+- `>>> find search terms`